 Sarah Jane has been teaching yoga since 2008 and graduated from Sharing Yoga’s 500 hour training program.
 Her practice has evolved through work with many wonderful teachers but she remains particularly grateful to Patricia Hyland, her first teacher.
 From Patricia she learned that needing a teacher was not a sign of weakness but rather a willingness to stretch and grow.

 Sarah Jane believes passionately in the healing and calmness that yoga can offer to everyone, regardless of their age or state of health.

-David Breen: David offers Yoga and Meditation at Sharing Yoga in Concord, the New Hampshire State Prison for Men, and he directs the Sharing Yoga Teacher Training programs.
+David Breen: David offers Yoga and Meditation at Sharing Yoga in Concord, at the New Hampshire State Prison for Men, and he directs the Sharing Yoga Teacher Training programs.
 David is trained through the Himalayan Institute and focuses on using meditation, relaxation, breathing techniques and Yoga to facilitate the healing process.
 He has been teaching Yoga in the Concord, New Hampshire area since 2002.
 He is known for his inspiring classes, his sense of humor, and his dedication to the ancient teachings of Yoga.
 As a graduate of the Bija Ananda Teacher Training Program, he received his RYT designation from the Yoga Alliance in 2004.
-In 2005 he completed the Ashtanga Yoga Primary Series Teacher Training with David Swenson and in 2006 he earned his E-RYT designation, one of only 3 in New Hampshire at the time.
+In 2005 he completed the Ashtanga Yoga Primary Series Teacher Training with David Swenson and in 2006 he earned his E-RYT designation, one of only 3 people in New Hampshire to hold that designation at the time.
 He started the Sharing Yoga Teacher Training program in 2006, and after returning from India in 2007 he opened Sharing Yoga Community Yoga School in Concord.
 In 2010 he received the designation of E-RYT 500, the highest level of training recognized by Yoga Alliance.